fadeonsp/RXJS/README.md

 # RXJS
- Código mostra a diferença entre promises e observables
+ a atividade mostra a diferença entre promises e observables no angular.